LukeShu/client-go-notes/client-go.md

 `code-generator` also can generate something called `Defaulter`s, but I'm not sure what that is.

+# Clients / Client-Sets

+Each API Group/Version gets its own generated *client*; if you want typing.
+If you're OK without typing, there's `k8s.io/client-go/dynamic`, which is a non-typed/dynamically-typed client.

+All of the generated typed individual clients (at `k8s.io/client-go/kubernetes/typed/...` are bundled together in to a *client-set* that makes it "easy" to use any of the individual clients.
+Upon further reflection, I'm not sure it actually makes things any easier than using individual clients directly, except that it maybe makes things more easily discoverable (especially from IDE auto-complete).

+The usefulness of client-sets is significantly damped if you ever need to deal with a API group that's `k8s.io/api/...` / `k8s.io/client-go/kubernetes/typed/...`.
+That could be something like a CRD, or it could even just be one of the more exotic parts of the official k8s API, like `apiregistration.k8s.io/v1` / `k8s.io/kube-aggregator/pkg/apis/apiregistration/v1` / `k8s.io/kube-aggregator/pkg/client/clientset_generated/clientset` (see [./apigroups.org][] for a listing of the package names for all of the API groups in the official k8s API).
+You need a different client-set for each place where the GV lives, and there's no good tooling around combining client-sets.
+So if you're having to wrangle multiple client-sets, why not just cut-out some complexity and wrangle multiple clients directly?

+# Misc

+TODO: Discuss the relationship between clients and listers and informers.

 Other things under `k8s.io/client-go`
  - `discovery`